Research and innovation in industrial automation in the private banking sector has declined in the last year.

 The figures also provide an insight into the largest innovators in the sector.

-Berkshire Hathaway Inc was the top industrial automation innovator in the private banking sector in the latest quarter.
-The company, which has its headquarters in the United States, filed 7 industrial automation related patents in the three months ending June.
-That was down from 8 over the same period in 2021.
+The Toronto-Dominion Bank was the top industrial automation innovator in the private banking sector in the last quarter.
+The company, which has its headquarters in Canada, filed nine industrial automation related patents in the three months ending October.
+That was up from six over the same period last year.

-It was followed by the France based BNP Paribas SA with 4 industrial automation patent applications, China based Ping An Insurance (Group) Company of China Ltd (4 applications), and the United Kingdom based Schroders Plc (2 applications).
+It was followed by the United States based Wells Fargo & Co with six industrial automation patent applications, the United States based The Allstate Corp (4 applications), and China based Ping An Insurance (Group) Company of China Ltd (4 applications).